bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfInterfaces_0x8qDQiJjFd9ZlduDoHwXH/Documentation.md

-Indicate the types of interfaces and numbers of each type of them of the device.
+Indicates the types of interfaces and numbers of each type of them of the device.